buildingamind/NewbornEmbodiedTuringTest/README.md

 ## **Getting Started**

-In this section, you will learn to use the repository to benchmark your first embodied agent with NETTs!
+In this section, you will learn to use the repository to benchmark your first embodied agent with NETT!

 ### **Codebase Installation**